 Specialism: Adults with complex health needs including epilepsy, physical mobility needs & other associated complexities.

-Details of Vacancies: One ground floor
+Details of Vacancies: Currently there are

 A young man with learning disabilities from Worthing has fulfilled the dream of a lifetime and taken to the skies on board a helicopter.